paradiselabs-ai/WebSplat/claudeDev_docs/devNotes.md

 4. Issue: Difficulty in tracking AI agent performance
    Solution: Implemented a comprehensive dashboard for visualizing AI usage and performance metrics

+5. Issue: Secure handling of credentials
+   Solution: Use environment variables for sensitive information and parse JSON directly in the application

 ## Hybrid AI Agent Implementation Notes
 - Use the estimate_complexity method to determine which AI model (o1 or Vertex AI) to use for a given task
 - Implement a fallback mechanism to switch between models if one fails or produces unsatisfactory results